eng-amanullah/chromatics-ai-assessment/README.md

 This architecture helps in keeping the project modular, easily testable, and scalable, ultimately improving development efficiency and code maintainability.

-"Please proceed by opening the project in Android Studio, running it on a device, and conducting the necessary tests.
-Thank you."
+**Please proceed by opening the project in Android Studio, running it on a device, and conducting the necessary tests.
+Thank you.**